FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/widget-palette.md

 ## 5. Floating Widget Palette

 The Floating Widget Palette gives you quick access to widgets directly from the canvas.
-This feature is useful for swiftly adding widgets without the need to open the widget palette via the navigation menu.
+This feature is useful for swiftly adding widgets without the need to open the Widget Palette via the navigation menu.

 ![Floating Widget Palette](imgs/floating-widget-palette.gif)